 The rules are simple!
 Scroll down to the form and enter your name, email and select what prize you’re interested in.
 Once you’ve figured out what the building is and you’re ready to submit your entry, enter the name or address of the building in the box below the picture.
 The form will disappear after it’s been submitted successfully.
 And that’s it!

 Click on the giant “Downloadable Scavenger Hunt Map” to download our scavenger hunt handout which you can print and carry with you.
 Click on “Google Map” to see the walking route in Google Maps.
 You can print out the pictures to take with you on your hunt, as well, by clicking “Download Pictures.”

 The hunt starts at the roundabout in Browne’s Addition (Pacific and Cannon) and heads south.
 Be sure to stop by the MAC and some of the lovely restaurants in Browne’s while on your hunt!

 You have until May 31st to complete the hunt!
 One entry per person, please, but each prize is good for you and a guest!
 Happy Hunting!

 What experience are you interested in?…

 A Private Tour of the Spokane County Courthouse – Built in 1894 and acting as one of the finest examples of French Renaissance architecture in the West, the County Courthouse dominates the Spokane skyline.
 Architect Willis Ritchie’s design was chosen through a design competition in 1893 and the Courthouse has been the seat of Spokane County government since 1895.
 But don’t let us tell you about it!
 You’ll learn all about the building on your private tour which includes a trip to the top of tower!
-Even we don’t know what’s up there!
+That means tackling a lot of stairs so be prepared!